Anatole Fistoulari

-Anatole Fistoulari (20 August 1907 – 21 August 1995) was a Ukrainian conductor, who became a British citizen.
+Anatole Fistoulari (20 August 1907 – 21 August 1995) was one of the great British conductors of the 20th century.
 A child prodigy, he later conducted around Europe and America, and left a significant discography.

 Biography

-Fistoulari was born into a musical family in Kyiv.
-His principal teacher was his father, the conductor Gregor Fistoulari, who had studied with Rimsky-Korsakov and Anton Rubinstein.
-Anatole conducted for the first time, at the age of seven, Tchaikovsky's 6th Symphony, the Pathetique, at a charity concert at the Opera House in Kiev.
+Fistoulari was born into a musical family in Kyiv, Russian Empire, now Ukraine.
+His principal teacher was his father, the conductor Gregor Fistoulari, who had studied with Nikolai Rimsky-Korsakov and Anton Rubinstein.
+Anatole conducted for the first time, at the age of seven, Pyotr Ilyich Tchaikovsky's 6th Symphony, the Pathetique, at a charity concert at the Opera House in Kyiv.
 He then conducted a concert of the Imperial Court Orchestra in Odessa from memory.
 At the age of 13 he went to Bucharest, where he was invited to conduct Samson and Delilah at the Opera House.
 Next he went to Germany and in Berlin undertook engagements with the State Opera Orchestra and the Blüthner Orchestra, as well concerts in Hamburg and Dresden, and received advice from Arthur Nikisch.

-In 1933, Fistoulari was chosen to conduct several seasons of the Grand Opera Russe at the Théâtre du Châtelet in Paris with the Russian bass Fyodor Chaliapin, having already conducted over one hundred performances by a small Russian company which had toured France, Belfium, Spain and Italy.
+In 1933, Fistoulari was chosen to conduct several seasons of the Grand Opera Russe at the Théâtre du Châtelet in Paris with the Russian bass Feodor Chaliapin, having already conducted over one hundred performances by a small Russian company which had toured France, Belgium, Spain and Italy.
 He also led The Barber of Seville at the Théâtre des Champs-Élysées with a cast from La Scala including Stabile, Lomanto, Chaliapin and Vichnevska.
 In 1933, he began his collaboration with Léonide Massine's Ballets Russes in Paris, touring in London and to 61 cities in the United States in 1937.
 Fistoulari also gave orchestral concerts during this time.

-In 1939 Fistoulari joined the French army, but was invalided out and after the Fall of France managed to get to Cherbourg having left all his possessions in Paris, and escaped to England where he remained for the rest of World War II.
+In 1939 Fistoulari joined the French army, but was invalided out and after the Fall of France managed to get to Cherbourg, having left all his possessions in Paris, and escaped to England where he remained for the rest of World War II.
 In 1943, he was appointed principal conductor of the London Philharmonic Orchestra; a post he held through 1944.
 During this period, he had a contract for 120 concerts, a great responsibility for the youthful conductor.
-His repertoire widened to include items like his father-in-law's Fourth Symphony in his busy concert schedule.
-After he was let go by the London Philharmonic he tried to organize his own orchestra 'The London International', a pick-up group which gave concerts in London and around the UK and Ireland but which only lasted a year.
+His repertoire widened to include items like his father-in-law Gustav Mahler's Fourth Symphony in his busy concert schedule.
+After he was let go by the London Philharmonic he tried to organize his own orchestra called The London International, a pick-up group which gave concerts in London and around the UK and Ireland but which only lasted a year.
 In 1948, he became a British citizen.
 He conducted opera and concert schedules especially with either the London Philharmonic or London Symphony Orchestras.
 He conducted operas in New York and was a guest conductor in many countries.
 In 1956, he toured France and the USSR with the London Philharmonic Orchestra.